Understanding the Basic Terms in Banking and Finance for Students

-Opening a student bank account and deciding with which bank you are opening your account, and the bank cards you will need, is one of the most important things you will do as a student.
+Opening a student bank account and deciding with which bank you are opening your account is one of the first and most important tasks you will do when you start university.
 Along with setting up a budget, it is one of the first decisions you will have to make.

 It's also important to check if their offers are only for nationals/permanent residents or also for international students, as you may not have the same conditions.